RamilZohrabli/Java-Practice/README.md

 # Week04
 ## Main Method
 ### Performs following tasks:
-- Prints the command line arguments provided by user
+- Prints the command line arguments provided by user with the implementation of for loop that iterates through the integers and prints them in each iteration
 - Converts comand-line arguments to integers and stores them in the array
 - Calls `printIntArray` method and prints the integers that stored inside the array
 - For calculation of sum of integers and printing it, main method calls the `Sum` method
 ## Secondary Methods
 ###  `printIntArray(int[] array)`
-This method prints the integers stored in an array.
+This method prints the integers as an array.

 ### `Sum(int[] arrayIntegers)`
-This method calculates and prints the sum of integers in an array.
+This method calculates and prints the sum of integers in an array with for loop.
+The function of for loop is its iteration until the length of array and adding all integers inside it to sum which is initialized as 0 at the beginning